 4. Storage Zones

-With the pull zones we discussed above, you have don’t have full control over the data stored on them.
-That means, pull zones retrieve data from your origin server when required.
+With the pull zones we discussed above, you don't have full control over what files get cached.
+That means, pull zones retrieve data from your origin server only when it receives a request.

-Whereas with Storage Zones, you can permanently store data on BunnyCDN’s servers.
-To upload files to such a storage, you can use one of the following ways:
+Whereas with Storage Zones (a.k.a Edge Storage), you can permanently store files on BunnyCDN's servers, just like you upload files to any web host.
+To upload files to the storage, you can use one of the following ways:

-- In short, a Storage zone connected to a pull zone works like Push CDN (similar to Amazon’s S3 storage connected to Cloudfront CDN).
+• In short, a Storage zone connected to a pull zone works like Push CDN (similar to an Amazon's S3 bucket connected to Cloudfront CDN).

 The storage zones also supports geo-replication, which increases redundancy and reduces latency.
 Currently, replication is availabe in the following locations:

-- The pricing is also quite cheap – $0.02 or $0.03 per GB per location per month depending on the replication zones you select.
-If you select all the five locations, the total price becomes $0.11/GB/month.
+• The pricing is also quite cheap - $0.005 per GB per location per month.
+If you select all five locations, the total price becomes $0.45/GB/month.

 With normal CDN caching, the assets in your pull zone’s edge locations expire after a set time.
 After that, the edge servers re-pull those assets from the origin server once again.

-To enable it, you have to create a Storage Zone and connect it to your Pull Zone.
+To enable it, you have to create a Storage Zone and connect it from your Pull Zone settings page.
 Once enabled, the connected storage zone stands in between the edge servers and your origin server.
 It caches every request and stores it permanently.

-So, when the cache expires on an edge server, it pulls from the storage zone instead of your origin server.
+So, whenever a cached file expires on an edge server, it pulls from the storage zone instead of your origin server.

 With replication, the edge servers pull from the nearest replication location.
 So, for expired cache files, the latency will be lower.